 Furthermore, It has many other resource friendly features as well.
 Some of its features include Memory booster, junk file cleaner, battery saver, antivirus, game booster, charging controller and much more.

 Older phones can start overheating due to their components getting worn out.
 You don’t have many options to fix overheating issue in such phones, although you can still get more life by using the phone efficiently.
 Somethings you can do to stop the phone from overheating includes:

 - Continuous use of Wi-Fi can heat up the phone.
 Turn off Wi-Fi every now and then when you are not using to ease things up.

 - Refrain from using resource hungry apps.
-DU Phone Cooler app can help find resource hungry apps that may be causing overheating and let you disable or uninstall them.
+Cooling Master app can help find resource hungry apps that may be causing overheating and let you disable or uninstall them.

 - Turn off vibration (of any kind) if it isn’t necessary.

-- Turn down brightness, more brightness mean more pressure on battery; and it is bad for your eyes as well.
+- Turn down the brightness, more brightness means more pressure on battery; and it is bad for your eyes as well.

 - If your phone storage is too close to full, then delete some of the data.
 More data slows down the phone and also contributes to heating.